 Approximate Cost

-Dramatic flights descend from the 4,000-meter Altiplano, crossing the Cordillera Real before dropping into the steamy jungle town of Rurrenabaque.
-EcoJet operates the primary service with multiple daily departures.
-The scenic flight offers views of Andean peaks giving way to endless green forest.
+Dramatic flights climb off the 4,000-meter Altiplano, cross the Cordillera Real, and drop into the steamy river town of Rurrenabaque.
+EcoJet operates the main service with regular departures, and the flight trades Andean peaks for an unbroken green horizon of forest.

 Insider Tip